Artist | Artisan

 Based in Paris, FR

-Combining the work of matter and volume with the gestures of the ceramicist to take advantage of the polymorphic quality of clay, I try to bring an emotional imprint to my creations through a haptic approach and seek a balance in the trinity of composition, structure and materiality.
+Combining the exploration of matter and volume with the gestures of the ceramicist, I seek to take advantage of the polymorphic nature of clay.
+Through a haptic approach, I try to bring an emotional imprint to my creations, while seeking a balance in the trinity of composition, structure and materiality.

 My work lies at the intersection of art and craft.
-The dimension of time remains integral, echoing the slowness of natural processes.
-It is from a muted color palette and earthy tones that I base part of my formal research between erosion and covering in order to enhance the raw, primitive and natural state of the material, liberate its intrinsic properties and stimulate its immutability to feed the metamorphosis from the living to the non-living or the switch between reality and imaginary.
-My practice focuses on the sculptural and functional object; I like to question our relationship to it and what it may provoke, to affirm its presence and place textures and the treatment of surfaces at the heart of my experimentation.
-Therefore, I collect natural and self-made tools to create textures.
+The temporal dimension remains integral, echoing the slowness of natural processes and the assimilation of traditional skills.
+It is from a refined palette of colors and earthy tones that I build up part of my formal research between erosion and covering in order to highlight the raw, primitive and natural state of the material, freeing its intrinsic properties and stimulating its immutability to serve the metamorphosis from the living to the non-living, or the shift between reality and the imaginary.
+My practice, centred on the sculptural and functional object, seeks to question our relationship with it and the emotions it can provoke, to assert its presence and place texture and the treatment of the surface at the heart of my experiments.
+With this in mind, I collect natural objects and self-made tools in order to create those effects.

-I draw inspiration from everyday life, as an initial contact, naive, with the changing world that regulates our affects and a reflection on the human-nature relationship.
-In the end, it is a way of collecting observations which are then transcribed into a visual vocabulary in order to deliver an inky narrative about our time and examine the organic relationships we have built with our environment, and conversely.
+I draw inspiration from everyday life, from an initial contact, almost naive, with a constantly changing world that regulates our affects, while inviting us to reflect on the human-nature relationship.
+In short, it’s a collection of observations, which is then transcribed into a visual vocabulary, aimed at delivering an inky narrative about our times and probing the organic relationships we can have with our environment — and conversely.

 Process